middleyuan/middleyuan.github.io/_posts/2024-10-24-How to learn anything.md

 layout: post
 title: How to learn anything
 date: 2024-10-24 14:35:00-0000
-description: an example of a blog post with some math
+description: a brief guide on how to learn anything
-tags: formatting math
+tags: self-growth
-categories: sample-posts
+categories:
-related_posts: false
+related_posts: true
 ---

 # How to Learn a New Skill